 a lesson in buying and caring for antique linens

 If you’d like to know more, just drop me a line here, and we’ll be happy to send you the brochure with complete details.
-The tour is scheduled for 23rd to 28th May next, and can also be privatised.
+The tour is scheduled for 22nd to 27th in May 2019, and can also be privatised.
 If you have your own ready made group of friends, then we are happy to make this your own private tour, and if there are husbands on board, we’ll adapt the itinerary to keep them happy while you arrange flowers.

 I really hope that you’ll join me next Spring in Provence, for what will be a very special trip.